phaistos-networks/TANK-JavaClient/README.md

 ## Status ##
 This is a work in progress.
-Currently only single topic/partition Publish and Consume operations are supported.
+Currently only single topic/partition Publish and Consume operations are (mostly) supported.

 ## Get ##
 ```bash